jonmason/meta-arm/meta-arm-autonomy/documentation/arm-autonomy-quickstart.md

 In this example the addresses might need to be adapted depending on your board.

+For arm-autonomy host on FVP-Base u-boot has been modified such that `booti 0x84000000 - 0x83000000` is the default boot command.
+If FVP-Base is your MACHINE target there should be no need to interfere with u-boot.

 Guest project
 -------------
 The guest projects are not target specific and will use a Yocto MACHINE defined